LeeChenChen/SHCF/README.md

 # SHCF
-Code and dataset for paper "Sequence-aware Heterogeneous Graph Neural Collaborative Filtering"
+The code and dataset of SDM 2021 paper "Sequence-aware Heterogeneous Graph Neural Collaborative Filtering"